Th3C0d3Mast3r/.py/README.md

 To learn more in depth and in actual way, head to the Python Docs for this.
 The Link to Python Docs is:- https://docs.python.org/3/tutorial/index.html

+Also, there is a `.ipynb` in the main file.
+That is for NumPy.
+Refer that as it is useful for **Machine Learning**

 ## Getting Started
 To get started with the codes in this repository, follow the steps below: